Leonid Remenson, M.D.

 As a medical doctor, Dr. Remenson addresses general medical aspects of patient’s wellbeing and care.
 He performs comprehensive evaluations of the patient’s physical, social, psychological condition and needs, and the treatment that he provides is geared toward treating the whole person with the utmost respect for the concept of the inseparability of mind and body.

 For a number of years, Dr. Remenson has been involved in medical education.
 While in New York, was a preceptor at the New York College of Osteopathic Medicine.
-Here in Florida, he is teaching medical students at Nova Southeastern University College of Osteopathic Medicine, as a Clinical Assistant Professor at the Department of Psychiatry.
+Here in Florida, he was former teacher of medical students at Nova Southeastern University College of Osteopathic Medicine, as a Clinical Assistant Professor at the Department of Psychiatry.

 Dr. Remenson is a participating Medicare provider.
 He also contracts with a number of insurance plans and behavioral health networks such as CIGNA, FIRST HEALTH, BEECHSTREET, PHCS, MOTOROLA (APS), DIMENSION, EVOLUTIONS, FLORIDA HEALTH ADMINISTRATORS, MULTI-PLAN and WELLPOINT (AETNA).